The string of frogs is an evergreen climbing plant, aptly named after its broad leaves that resemble the shape of a frog.

 The string of frogs can easily get into the cracks and crevices and potentially damage the wall’s structure.

-This plant will grab onto basically anything it gets for support.
+This plant will grab basically anything it gets for support.
 So, you can use a trellis, a moss pole, a climbing stick, or even another big plant to support the growth of your string of frogs.

 8. Ideal Pot